jakeharding/repo-health/CONTRIBUTING.md

 ####Guidelines
 - Always checkout a branch for developing.
 Never push to master or dev
-- Merging into master or dev requires a pull request, code review, and approval by a contributors
+- Merging into master or dev requires a pull request, code review, and approval by a contributor
 - After pull request is approved, the creator of the pull request will complete the merge unless otherwise noted.

 ####Contributors by Github username: